Our Advantage

 WebAuthn

 The Web Authentication API is a specification that enables strong, public-key cryptography registration and authentication.
 WebAuthN was created by the FIDO (Fast IDentity Online) Alliance and W3C.
-Third parties like 1Kosmos can tap into built-in biometric authenticators on laptops and smartphones, letting users authenticate quickly and with the tools they already have at their disposal.
+1Kosmos can tap into built-in biometric authenticators on laptops and smartphones, lettings users authenticate quickly and with the tools they already have at their disposal.

 Desktop Agent

-The BlockID desktop agent is tied to the user’s account and unique device ID.
+The desktop agent is tied to the user’s account and unique device ID.
 An OTP is generated, linked to the device ID, so only that device can use that OTP at the time of request.
-The user enters the OTP in the agent, and the user is authenticated.

 Offline Access

-For accounts that are set for offline access, the 1Kosmos BlockID App generates a QR Code that a user would scan with their webcam.
+For accounts that are set for offline access, the fully brandable 1Kosmos app generates a QR code that a user would scan with their webcam.
 To work, both the laptop and mobile device need to be offline.
-The connection and decryption to allow offline access are quick, secure, and seamless to the user.
+The connection and decryption process for offline access is fast, secure, and seamless for the user.

 Offline login